RUB-NDS/PRET/README.md

 **Is your printer secure?
 Check before someone else does...**

 The main idea of PRET is to facilitate the communication between the end-user and the printer.
-Thus, after entering a UNIX-like command, PRET translates it to PostScript, PJL or PJL, sends it to the printer, evaluates the result, and translates it back to a user-friendly language.
+Thus, after entering a UNIX-like command, PRET translates it to PostScript, PJL or PCL, sends it to the printer, evaluates the result, and translates it back to a user-friendly language.
 PRET offers several commands useful for printer attacks and fuzzing.

 ![PRET design](https://github.com/RUB-NDS/PRET/blob/master/img/architecture.png)

 ### Installation

-PRET requires 3rd-party modules for colored output and SNMP support.
-For a quick install, use:
+PRET only requires a Python 2 interpreter.
+For colored output and SNMP support however, third party party modules need to be installed:

     # pip install colorama pysnmp

-If unicode characters are not displayed correctly on a Windoze console, try this:
+If unicode characters are not displayed correctly on a Windoze console, try installing the *win_unicode_console* module:

     # pip install win_unicode_console